WPBeginner

 66.249.66.1

-Now an IP address like this is quite difficult to remember.
-Imagine if you had to use such numbers to visit your favorite websites.
+Now, an IP address like this is quite difficult to remember.
+Imagine having to use such numbers to visit your favorite websites.

 Domain names were invented to solve this problem.

-To understand how domain names actually work, we will take a look at what happens when you enter it in your browser.
+To understand how domain names work, we will look at what happens when you enter them in your browser.

 How domains work

-When you enter a domain name in your web browser, it first sends a request to a global network of servers that form the Domain Name System (DNS).
+When you enter a domain name in your web browser, it first sends a request to a global server network that forms the Domain Name System (DNS).

-These servers then look up for the name servers associated with the domain and forward the request to those name servers.
+These servers then look up the name servers or DNS servers associated with the domain and forward the request to those name servers.

-For example, if your website is hosted on Bluehost, then its name server information will be like this:
+For example, if your website is hosted on Bluehost, then its name server information will have DNS records like this:

 ns1.bluehost.com